 Bali is a pleasure to travel around at any time of year, but there are certain seasons that are cheaper and have better weather conditions.

 Your TID policy offers cover for costs you incur as a result of natural disasters such as a volcanic ash cloud.
-However, to ensure you have cover, you need to have purchased your policy before it is a known event that you, or the mass media, is aware of.
+However, to have cover available, you need to have purchased your policy before the event occurred.
+Check our travel alerts for more.